fennecpixels/FractureOnline/docs/2 Species and Communities/2.1 Species/Coraxi.md

 *Undergoing rewrite.*

-On the 16th of Ilubya, 6225, Airve re-emerged with the renewed Coraxi: lost, scared, yet optimistic.
+On the 16th of Ilubya, 6225, Airve re-emerged with the renewed Coraxi.
 Initially staying in camps in the Northeastern Peaks, they eventually relocated to [Boundary's Edge](Boundary's%20Edge.md) after the war.